Activision Lays Off Staff After ‘Call of Duty: Infinite Warfare’ Report

 After an official report indicating Call of Duty: Infinite Warfare failed to perform as expected, Activision has laid off a number of staff, even an entire department.

 In spite of record earnings over the course of the year, Activision laid off 20 employees from Infinity Ward, the studio behind development of the not-so-hit game, Infinite Warfare.
-Infinite Warfare‘s failure to succeed is highlighted when you compare sales of its predecessor Black Ops 3, where commentators note that launch sales for Infinite Warfare were about 50% lower than Black Ops 3.
+Infinite Warfare‘s failure to succeed is highlighted when you compare sales of its predecessor Black Ops 3, where commentators note that launch sales for Infinite Warfare were about 50 percent lower than Black Ops 3.
 This is a huge margin, and it seems to indicate a growing fatigue among gamers for the more arcade-style jump, fly, and run science fiction settings.

 Battlefield One took advantage of falling sales in the sci-fi shooter genre, harkening back to the roots of FPS games with a World War One setting.
 As such, it is no surprise Activision laid off a number of employees.